 POLICY Council staff housing, when available, will be provided to permanent full time staff members at approximately 50% of the current market rental value.

-Where there is a shortage of suitable staff housing, a rental subsidy may be paid on private rental accommodation subject to the approval of the Chief Executive Officer.
-OBJECTIVES To provide an incentive for staff to remain within the employ of the Shire.
-GUIDELINES Rental housing is provided in accordance with the requirements of the Residential Tenancy Act 1987.
-HISTORY REVIEW Finance Manager
+Where there is a shortage of suitable staff housing, a rental subsidy may be paid on private rental accommodation subject to the approval of the Chief employ of the Shire.